German defense minister rejects Turkey complaint over search

-German officials say that the order to board the ship came from Irini’s headquarters in Rome and that Turkey protested while the team was on board.
+German officials say that the order to board the ship came from Irini’s headquarters in Rome and that Turkey objected while the team was on board.
 The search was then ended.

 Turkey says the search was “unauthorized and conducted by force.”